How to Get a Business License, Permits and Register Your Company Properly in 2025

 Who Needs a Business License?

-Generally, small business owners may need a business license for the following reasons:
+Generally, entrepreneurs may need a business license for the following reasons:

 What are the Types of Business Licenses?

-- General Business License – Generally issued by the Department of Revenue (DOR) or Secretary of State, a general business license or operating license is not required in most states.
+• General Business License – Generally issued by a state Department of Revenue (DOR) or Secretary of State, a general business license or operating license is not required in most states.
 However, you may need one depending on your city or county regulations.

 What Are the Steps to Get a Business License?